Mr. Jitender Sharma

 Mr. Deepankar Chakrabarti

-Current issue of the journal contains nine research papers, a case study and a book review.
+Papers in the current issues covers varied research interests.
+This issue contains seven research papers, a case study and a book review.

 First paper of this issue is on Gender Budgeting which is a niche area of study and encompasses gender concerns at all levels and phases of development, planning, policy making, programs, and delivery methods and is considered a critical instrument for advancing women empowerment.